Bayunova28/Virtual_Voice_Assistant/README.md

 free up time and relieve stress, an assistant is needed who will help in a difficult situation.

 ## Weather Mapping API
 This project using [weather mapping API](https://openweathermap.org/api).
-Before you deploy this program, you must [register account](https://home.openweathermap.org/users/sign_in) for got the API.
+Before you build this program, you must [register account](https://home.openweathermap.org/users/sign_in) for got the API.
 After that, you can choose these API :
 ```
 api.openweathermap.org/data/2.5/weather?q={city name}&appid={API key}
 ```